DogeTennant/siege-scroll-tracker/README.md

 # Siege Scroll Tracker

-A tool for **Raid: Shadow Legends** clan leaders to track siege scroll usage per clan member.
+A tool for **Raid: Shadow Legends** to track siege scroll usage per clan member.
 See who's using their scrolls, who isn't, with full win/loss breakdowns per building.

 ## Features